pavanteja41/tasks-for-data-science/README.md

-I am doing certain data science related tasks as oart of a course curriculum.
+I am doing certain data science related tasks as part of a course curriculum.
 This repository contains different tasks.